Edictum

 TypeScript SDK

-Install and use the Edictum TypeScript SDK to enforce contracts on AI agent tool calls in Node.js applications.
+Install and use the Edictum TypeScript SDK to enforce rules on AI agent tool calls in Node.js applications.

 AI Assistance

-Agents running in Node.js need the same contract enforcement as Python agents.
-The TypeScript SDK (@edictum/core) is a full port of the Python library with identical contract semantics -- same YAML, same pipeline, same deterministic enforcement.
+Agents running in Node.js need the same rules enforcement as Python agents.
+The TypeScript SDK (@edictum/core) is a full port of the Python library with identical ruleset semantics -- same YAML, same pipeline, same deterministic enforcement.

 Getting Started